Nervosys/Botnix/botnix/doc/manual/development/meta-attributes.section.md

 -  `buildDocsInSandbox` indicates whether the option documentation for the module can be built in a derivation sandbox.
-This option is currently only honored for modules shipped by nixpkgs.
+This option is currently only honored for modules shipped by botpkgs.
 User modules and modules taken from `NIXOS_EXTRA_MODULE_PATH` are always built outside of the sandbox, as has been the case in previous releases.